Senior Administrative Assistant

 • Strong written and verbal communication skills

-• Ability to operate standard office equipment including phone, fax, copier
+• Ability to operate standard office equipment including phone and copier

 Employment is contingent upon successful completion of background check